marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-22.jpg)

-Since we only know the name of the `14516_troll` processes and not it's process id, we will use the `pkill` command.
+Since I only know the name of the `14516_troll` processes and not it's process id, I will use the `pkill` command.
 The `pkill` command in Linux is used to stop (kill) a process by specifying it's name, not it's PID.
 So I typed:

 ```txt
 pkill 14516_troll